 E.g. "source_time_format":"%Y%m%d%H%M%S" will decode the string "20220101120000" into a nanosecond epoch time.

-JSON value: A string representing the timezone required for converstion of timestamps in different timezones.
+This string represents the timezone required for conversion of timestamps in different timezones.
 It can be used to adjust the source_time_format date/time conversion as required.

 The timezone strings are defined in the file date_time_zonespec.csv which is part of the VMX-Capture install.

-If there is no "source" the following must be specified:
+If there is no "source", then the following must be specified: